GOKUL-2726/Secure-Remote-Command-Execution-System/README.md

 ### 1. Install Python

-Ensure Python 3.8 or above is installed.
+Python 3.8 or above is recommended.

 ---